-Balearics fairly one of Med most popular destinations
+Fairly one of Med most popular destinations

-Balearics, fairly one of the Mediterranean’s most popular destinations and favorite yachting playground, due to the constant sunshine, azure waters and rugged landscapes.
+It is Balearics, fairly one of the Mediterranean’s most popular destinations and favorite yachting playground, due to the constant sunshine, azure waters and rugged landscapes.

 The Balearic Islands make a combination of old and new.
 The history is prevalent in gothic castles, museums, and ancient cobbled streets, whilst the famous Spanish nightlife, lives on in tapas bars, nightclubs, and port side cafes.
 Golden beaches, an intended coastline with rocky peaks and lively harbors, coves, and land to explore.
 Take leisurely strolls on the secluded or cosmopolitan beaches and spend a memorable time in the well-known clubs.